thomasvargas/new_site/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a Postdoctoral Fellow in Political Science at McMaster University, where I study education politics in Latin America and serve as Editorial Assistant for the *American Political Science Review*.
+I'm a Postdoctoral Fellow in Political Science at McMaster University, where I study issues in political economy and public policy and serve as Editorial Assistant for the *American Political Science Review*.
 I'm also an #rstats fan/evangelist.

 I was born and raised in San José, Costa Rica.
 I obtained my PhD in Political Science from the University of Minnesota.
 Prior to grad school, I worked for two years for the MIT Poverty Action Lab (J-PAL) in Santiago, Chile.